shanebyrneonmars/PTYS551_2024/README.md

 conda deactivate
 ```

-The second environment (called asp) we need is for the ISIS and Ames Stereo Pipeline (ASP) packages.
+The second environment we need (called asp) is for the Integrated Software for Imagers and Spectrometers (ISIS) and Ames Stereo Pipeline (ASP) packages.
 Unfortunately, there's an irreconcilable conflict between this install and the packages in the ptys551 environment so it needs to be a separate environment for now.
 The ISIS and ASP packages will only take about 2.5 GB, but ISIS suppport data will take about 45 GB.
 After installation, an initialization script (and the 2nd activate command) sets the two environment variables needed: $ISISROOT and $ISISDATA.
 Note the --data-dir flag when calling the initialization script.
-This should be set to the local directory where you want to store the ISIS data.
+This should be set to the local directory where you want to store the ISIS data i.e. change the ```/Users/shane/ISISDATA``` to something else.

 ```bash
 conda create -n asp